How Addiction Affects the Family

 Divorce Rates Significantly Higher from Addiction

-It is no secret that addiction is destructive, especially to families.
-Research reported in Child Abuse & Neglect focused on 200 parents who were either addicted to alcohol or heroin.
-Forty-one percent of these families were found to have cases of child abuse and neglect.[1]
-Another study conducted by the Auckland University of Technology found that the addicts “and their families had suffered from various forms of family disruption, such as loss of custody of their children, loss of employment, marital breakdown, physical and psychological abuse, depression and ill health.”[2]
+Forty-one percent of these families were found to have cases of child abuse and neglect.
+Another study conducted by the Auckland University of Technology found that the addicts “and their families had suffered from various forms of family disruption, such as loss of custody of their children, loss of employment, marital breakdown, physical and psychological abuse, depression, and ill health.”

 Romantic partnerships are also negatively affected by addiction.
-The American Association for Marriage and Family Therapy stated, “these partners are often more unhappy than couples who don’t have problems with alcohol or other drugs.”
-Addiction within a couple’s relationship often initiates a vicious cycle of fighting and increased substance use due to the stress caused by the conflict.[3]
+The American Association for Marriage and Family Therapy stated, “These partners are often more unhappy than couples who don’t have problems with alcohol or other drugs.”
+Addiction within a couple’s relationship often initiates a vicious cycle of fighting and increased substance use due to the stress caused by the conflict.

 The Journal of Studies on Alcohol and Drugs published the findings of a nationwide study performed by the University of Michigan which tracked the divorce rates among thousands of people who were suffering from alcohol use disorder (AUD).
-Not surprisingly, they found the “rates of lifetime marital dissolution were significantly higher among those with lifetime AUD (48.3 percent) than in those with no lifetime AUD (30.1 percent).”[4]

 Signs of Addiction